cstoquer/pixelbox/README.md

 If you provide a `exports.update` function, Pixelbox will call it every frame.

-Build is made using [browserify](http://browserify.org/) which give you access to `require` and `exports` to easily modularize your project.
+Build is made using [browserify](http://browserify.org/) which give you access to `require` (or `import`) and `exports` to easily modularize your project.
-The project is automaticaly rebuilt everytime you refresh the game page in your web browser.

 ### Assets

-Pixebox load all assets for you at startup.
+Pixebox automatically load all assets at startup, before executing the game code.
 All supported files you put inside the `assets/` directory will in an object `assets`.
 The structure follow the structure of the directory.
 For instance, the file file located in `assets/sprites/player.png` will be accessible with